fortman/pre-commit-prometheus/README.md

 ### Usage

 To lint Prometheus Rules files, use the `prometheus-rules` hook.
-Make sure to filter files passed to hook by defining the `files` section
+Make sure to filter files passed to hook by defining the `files` section.
+Note entry option below is optional and will default to the latest prometheus version.
+It is shown just as an example of pinning to a specific prometheus version.

     - repo: https://github.com/fortman/pre-commit-prometheus
       rev: v1.1.1